 We enjoy hiking and exploring the outdoors.
 The Jemez Mountains contain lots of interesting history and are laced with historic roads, trails, and ghost settlements that we enjoy exploring.
-Here are some pictures of northern New Mexico
+Pictures of our outings are in the link below, but pictures of northern New Mexico from our legacy page are here.

 Laurie has friends who kindly allowed her to ride their horses.
 This was the best of everything, but, alas, horses grow old and pass on to greener pastures.

-Laurie picked up the flute again a few years back, after a hiatus of more years than she wishes to admit.
+Laurie picked up the flute again about 20 years ago, after a hiatus of more years than she wishes to admit.
 She plays with the Los Alamos Community Winds.
 Laurie also plays with a flute choir, creatively calling themselves the Los Alamos Flutes.
 We have regular C flutes and piccolos, alto flutes, bass flutes, a keyboard, and occasionally less common instruments as well.

 Our Weather Station in White Rock, New Mexico